hecomi/uRaymarching/README.md

 Install
 -------
+Please add `https://github.com/hecomi/uRaymarching.git#upm` to Package Manager.

-Please download the latest version of .unitypackage from the [Releases](https://github.com/hecomi/uRaymarching/releases) page and extract it in your project.
+Alternatively, you can download the latest version of .unitypackage from the [Releases](https://github.com/hecomi/uRaymarching/releases) page.
+In this case, please also download the latest version of [uShaderTemplate](https://github.com/hecomi/uShaderTemplate/releases).

 How to use